AHCCCS Integrated System of Care (ISOC)

 In 2001, the Jason K. Settlement Agreement established the Arizona System of Care as a set of values and principles to guide behavioral health service delivery to children in Arizona.

-Since July 1, 2016 when the Arizona Department of Health Services, Division of Behavioral Health was incorporated into AHCCCS through Administration Simplification, AHCCCS has been expanding efforts to further the System of Care model to include the adult population, and to incorporate an integrated health perspective.
+On July 1, 2016, the Arizona Department of Health Services, Division of Behavioral Health moved to AHCCCS to further integrate physical and behavioral health care within the AHCCCS health care delivery system.
+Since then, AHCCCS has continued to advance the System of Care model to include the adult population and to incorporate an integrated health perspective.

 System Oversight Structure

-- System of Care Structure, Values and Principles - AMPM 100
+- Integrated System of Care Structure, Values and Principles - AMPM 100

 - Table of AHCCCS Covered Services - AMPM 300